-The highest peak of the Zillertal Alps, the 3,510 m high Gran Pilastro, is famous for its homonymous ice wall.
+The highest peak of the Zillertal Alps, the 3,510 m high Gran Pilastro, is famous for its eponymous ice wall.

-The summit of the Gran Pilastro is part of the Zillertal Main Ridge and represents the national border between Austria and Italy.
+The summit of Mt.
+Gran Pilastro in the Fundres Mountains is part of the Zillertal Main Ridge and represents the national border between Austria and Italy.
 It consists of a massive alpine central gneiss, covered by green slate.
-The north face is glaciated and forms a ramarkable 300 m high ice wall.
-This route is one of the classic alpine routes.
+The north face is glaciated and forms a ramarkable 300 metres high ice wall.
+This route - the “Hochfeiler-Eiswand” - is one of the classic alpine routes.

-If you would like to scale the Gran Pilastro from South Tyrol, you can do so starting from Prati/Val di Vizze and Fundres.
-Furthermore, also from Lappago in Valle di Tures you can hike up to the Passo Ponte di Ghiaccio mountain hut (2,545 m asl) and further on to the summit of the Gran Pilastro.
-Or you can choose the easier version via south west ridge, which begins at the Gran Pilastro mountain hut (2,710 m asl).
+If you would like to scale Mt.
+Gran Pilastro (Hochfeiler in German) from South Tyrol, you can do so starting from Prati in the Val di Vizze valley or from Fundres.
+Furthermore, also from Lappago in the Valle di Tures valley you can hike up to the Rif.
+Passo Ponte di Ghiaccio mountain hut (2,545 m a.s.l.) and further on to the summit.
+Or you can choose the easier version via south west ridge, which begins at the Rif.
+Gran Pilastro mountain hut at 2,710 m a.s.l.

-This was also the route the alpinist Paul Grohmann, co-founder of the Österreichischer Alpenverein, the Austrian Alpine Club, and the alpine guides Peter Fuchs and Georg Sarner from San Giacomo in Vizze di Dentro choose for the first ascent in July 1865.
-The ice wall, however, can be scaled from the North Tyrolean Schlegeistal valley.
-F. Dyck and Hans Hörhager were the first people to ascend this ice wall, called “Hochfeiler-Eiswand”, in 1887.
+This was also the route the alpinist Paul Grohmann, co-founder of the Austrian Alpine Club (ÖAV, Österreichischer Alpenverein), and the alpine guides Peter Fuchs and Georg Sarner from San Giacomo in Vizze di Dentro chose for the first ascent in 1865.
+The ice wall, however, can be scaled from the North Tyrolean Schlegeistal valley (first ascent by F. Dyck and Hans Hörhager in 1887).